shoui520/shoui520.github.io/docs/routine.md

 - Finish the RRTK450 deck
 - Do the [Kanji Phonetics](/kanjiphonetics) deck.
 - Finish Cure Dolly's grammar guide
-- Start studying JLPT N5, N4 grammar.
-Only the points that aren't already covered by Cure Dolly though.
-- Study JLPT N3 Grammar.
-I will have a Anki deck out some day for N5, N4 and N3 grammar.
+- Study all the Japanese grammar from the Dictionary of Japanese Grammar.
+There is an Anki deck for that [here](https://ankiweb.net/shared/info/1013111837).
+There are 629 grammar points ranging from beginner to advanced.
 - Start studying Japanese pronunciation and pitch accent with [this guide](https://docs.google.com/document/d/1ReBf08JFK4n0PXdOxThAfWuiK9UWVZEWWzeKSECWTQo)
 - Start reading longer texts such as visual novels.
 Participate in TheMoeWay Discord's VN club to hang out with other people doing the same.
 - Train your ability to recognize and read Japanese numbers, with this resource: [Practice Japanese Numbers](https://langpractice.com/japanese/).
-- When you are comfortable, study JLPT N2 and N1 grammar.
 - Start a "mining" Anki deck sometime after you finish the Core deck.
 - Finish a visual novel in under 6 months after starting it.
 - Try using a monolingual dictionary after you finish a visual novel.